xraypy/xraylarch/doc/installation.rst

 Installing into an existing Anaconda Python environment
 =========================================================

 If are already using an existing `Anaconda Python`_, you may want to install Larch into that environment or create a new environment for it.
 This is definitely possible.
 Larch uses many of the common "scipy ecosystem" packages.
+The main must-have packages are `numpy`, `scipy`, `matplotlib`, and `h5py`.

-The main packages that you may need to install that may not be installed are:
+In addition, the following extra packages that you may need include:

    * `wxpython`: needed for all plotting, graphics and GUI applications.
    * `pymatgen`: needed for handling CIF files to generate Feff input files.
    * `openbabel`: needed for converting some structure files to Feff input files.
    * `tomopy`: needed only for reconstructing X-ray fluorescence tomography.
+   * `scikit-learn`: needed for advanced regression methods.

-To be clear, much of the core Larch functionality can be used as a library without these packages installed, but especially `wxpython` and `pymatgen` are heavily used and should be installed.
+To be clear, much of the core Larch functionality can be used without these packages as a library.
+But `wxpython` and `pymatgen` are heavily used and should be installed.

 There is a `conda-forge` package for X-ray Larch, so from a shell it may be